semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Most CI providers block pull requests (PRs) or merge requests (MRs) on non-zero exit codes.
 Semgrep exits with a non-zero exit code (exit code 1) when it reports a blocking finding or there is an issue in running Semgrep (exit code 2 and above).
 For more information about specific Semgrep exit codes see [CLI reference](../../cli-reference/#exit-codes).

+However, Semgrep in CI can run both in fail open and fail closed states.
 Configure the behavior of Semgrep in CI to suppress blocking findings or internal Semgrep errors blocking your pipeline by using the following options in your YAML configuration file:

 - `semgrep ci` - Semgrep in CI **fails** on blocking findings, CI **fails** on internal errors.
 - `semgrep ci || [ $? != 1 ]` - Semgrep in CI **fails** on blocking findings, CI **passes** on internal errors.